-Ideally, you should brush your dog's teeth daily.
-Daily brushing is most beneficial and will help to establish a routine for your pet.
-For many dogs, once brushing becomes a part of their routine, they will begin to expect it.
-Brushing twice a week is acceptable if your schedule cannot accommodate daily brushing.
+Like us, it’s ideal to brush your dog's teeth at least twice daily.
+For many dogs, once brushing becomes a part of their routine they will begin to expect and enjoy it.
+Brushing twice a week is helpful if your schedule cannot accommodate daily brushing.

-In the beginning, teaching your dog to accept the brushing of its teeth will take some training, but once he or she becomes accustomed to the process it will be relatively easy.
-The ideal time to teach your dog to accept tooth brushing is while he or she is still a puppy.
+It is best to teach your dog to accept tooth brushing while he or she is still a puppy.
 If you have an older dog, the training process may take a little longer but it’s worth the effort.

 What steps do I need to follow to teach my dog to accept tooth brushing?

-In order to be successful at brushing your dog's teeth, you must make it a positive experience for the pet and you must be patient.
-You can make the experience positive by praising your dog throughout the whole procedure, and reassuring him or her throughout every step.
+In order to be successful at brushing your dog's teeth, you must make it a positive experience for both of you.
+Make the experience positive by praising your dog throughout the whole procedure, with reassurance through every step.

 For best results, follow these steps:

-- Choose a quiet time and place to start the brushing.
+- Choose a quiet time and place to begin.

-- If your dog is small enough, hold your dog securely in your lap, with its head facing away from you.
-If your dog is larger, you should sit on a chair and have your dog sit beside you so that you can comfortably handle the mouth and teeth.
+- If your dog is small enough, hold your dog securely in your lap with his head facing away from you.
+If your dog is larger, you should sit on a chair and have your dog sit beside you so that you can comfortably handle his mouth and teeth.

 - Start by rubbing your finger or a soft cloth over the outer surfaces of your dog's teeth, using a back-and-forth motion.
 Be careful to stay on the outside surfaces of the teeth to avoid being bitten by accident.

-- Once the dog is comfortable with you rubbing the teeth, let him or her taste a little bit of toothpaste from your finger.
+- Once the dog is comfortable with you rubbing his teeth, let him taste a little bit of pet toothpaste from your finger.
 Do not use human toothpaste – it is not designed to be swallowed.

-- Once your dog has accepted the taste of the toothpaste, apply a small amount to the cloth and rub it over the teeth.
+- Once your dog has accepted the taste of pet toothpaste, apply a small amount to the cloth and rub it over the teeth.

-- Once your dog is completely used to you rubbing the teeth with a cloth, it is time to start using a toothbrush.
+- Once your dog is completely used to you rubbing his teeth with a cloth, it’s time to start using a toothbrush.

 What type of toothbrush should I use?

 The type of toothbrush you use depends a little on the size of your dog and a little on your own dexterity.
-Many pet owners find it easier to use a finger brush, especially when first beginning to brush their dog's teeth.
+Many pet owners find it easier to use a finger brush, especially when just beginning to brush their dog's teeth.
 Check with your veterinarian if you are uncertain of which brush to use.

-No matter what type of toothbrush you use, it is important to be gentle and go slowly, since it is easy to accidentally poke the tip of the toothbrush against the gums and cause some irritation, especially when you are first starting to brush your pet's teeth.
+Regardless of the type of toothbrush you use, it is important to be gentle and go slowly as it is easy to accidentally poke the tip of the toothbrush against the gums and cause some irritation.

 Is it okay to use human toothpaste?

-Even if the human toothpaste does not contain xylitol, it will still contain ingredients that should not be swallowed.
+No. Human toothpastes contain ingredients that should not be swallowed.
 If it is swallowed, it can cause an upset stomach or digestive disturbances.
-Human toothpaste often contains higher levels of sodium than your pet requires, which is another reason why it should not be swallowed.
+Some human toothpastes contain high levels of sodium which may even injure your dog.

 My friend recommended that I use baking soda.
 Is this okay?

-No. Baking soda is alkaline and if swallowed can upset the acid balance in the stomach and digestive tract.
-In addition, baking soda does not taste very good, and may cause your dog to be uncooperative when you try to brush its teeth.
+No. Baking soda has a high alkaline content and, if swallowed, it can upset the acid balance in the stomach and digestive tract.
+In addition, baking soda does not taste good which may cause your dog to be uncooperative when you try to brush his teeth.

 Why is pet toothpaste recommended?

-Pet toothpaste is available in a number of different flavors that are appetizing to dogs; depending on the brand of pet toothpaste, you may be able to find flavors such as poultry, beef, malt, or mint.
-By using a product that tastes good, your pet will be more likely to enjoy the whole experience.
+Pet toothpaste is available in a number of different flavors that are appetizing to dogs, including poultry, beef, malt and mint.
+By using a product that tastes good, your dog will be more likely to enjoy the whole experience.

 Exactly how should I brush my dog's teeth?

 Apply a small amount of toothpaste to the toothbrush.
 Gently raise your dog's lips on one side.
-You can either do this by pushing up on the lip with the index finger of your free hand as shown in the diagram, or by placing your free hand over your dog's head with your thumb and index finger on opposite sides of your dog's upper jaw and lifting the lips.
+You can either do this by pushing up on the lip with the index finger of your free hand (as shown in the diagram) or by placing your free hand over your dog's head with your thumb and index finger on opposite sides of your dog's upper jaw to lift his lips.

-In order to brush the lower teeth, you will need to open your dog's mouth just a little.
+To brush the lower teeth, you will need to open your dog's mouth a little.
 This can be done by gently tilting your dog's head backward while holding onto his or her upper jaw with the thumb and index finger of your free hand.